wvhulle/wvhulle.github.io/posts/streams.md

 ---

-## Benefits of streams/sinks
+### Benefits of streams/sinks

 Streams model things like streaming video naturally.

-## Easier to maintain

 Implementing UI is easier, because you can

 - listen directly to updates on input streams
 - only act on changes

 Operators on `Streams` are similar to `Iterator`